History of the Lymington Players

 The Malt Hall

 The Malt Hall is a proper little theatre with a raked auditorium.
 The space is shared with the Centre Cinema.
-The stage is tiny, and the back-stage accommodation is small, but there is a tremendous advantage in being able to use the stage for rehearsals.
+The stage is small, and the back-stage accommodation is snug, but there is a tremendous advantage in being able to use the stage for rehearsals.

 Today, the Lymington Players still performs three plays a year, (in November, February and April), aiming at a varied season of comedy and drama, and including plays with a serious topical theme.
 A number of social events throughout the year are also organised, including lively monthly Club Nights.
 A weekly play-reading group meets in term-time, also at the Centre.